Rsantct/pe.audio.sys.OLD/pre.di.c/doc/00_Linux and packages.md

 https://github.com/AudioHumLab/FIRtro/wiki/04a-Instalación-de-Linux-y-paquetes-de-SW

+Usually it is enough:

+- add the **`predic`** user to your system, this is optional so you can run pre.di.c under any existent user account if you want so.

+    `sudo adduser predic`

-Usually it is enough to integrate the user which will run pre.di.c into convenient groups:
+- then integrate the user which will run pre.di.c into convenient groups:

-    sudo usermod -a -G cdrom,audio,video,plugdev yourUser
+    `sudo usermod -a -G cdrom,audio,video,plugdev YourUserHere`

 Also install the following packages on your linux installation: